Deduplicate Across Salesforce Leads and Contacts

 Backing Up Fields from Insycle

-When setting up your merge operation in the Merge Duplicates module, add extra fields to be included in the CSV report so you have the data later for undoing changes and/or just for general review.
+When setting up your merge operation in the Merge Duplicates module, add additional fields to the CSV report so you have the data later for undoing changes and/or general review.

 Under Step 2, click the icon-gear-18x18.png gear icon in the header.